Around half of pregnancies aren’t planned, and in one in five pregnancies a woman will choose to have an abortion.

 An abortion usually involves at least two separate appointments.
 The first is for an assessment - this may sometimes be by telephone.
 The second is to carry out the abortion.
 This may be on the same day as the assessment or a different day.
 You may need a further appointment, depending on the type of abortion and the service.
 You generally don’t have to stay overnight.

 During your first appointment you should be given:

-- information about the different methods of abortion, which is suitable for your stage of pregnancy and where the abortion will be carried out
+- information about the different types of abortion, which type is suitable for your stage of pregnancy and where the abortion will be carried out

 - information about what to expect during and after the abortion